Vyniii/vyniii/README.md

   - 📷Instagram: vyniigt
 - 🌱 Studying Javascript and a bit of C#
 - 😄 Pronouns: He/Him
-- ⚡ A fact about me: I'm very flexible and eclectic for different subjects... games, music etc. I'm very impartial 🥴
 - ⏱ 18 years old and moving on!